 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 We have determined that there are no key audit matters to communicate in our report.

-Responsibility of the Board of Directors for the Financial Statements
+Board of Directors’ Responsibilities for the Financial Statements

 Auditor’s Responsibilities for the Audit of the Financial Statements

-As part of an audit in accordance with Swiss law and Swiss Auditing Standards, we exercise professional judgment and maintain professional skepticism throughout the audit.
+As part of an audit in accordance with Swiss law and SA-CH, we exercise professional judgment and maintain professional skepticism throughout the audit.
 We also:

 - Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.